 The Compensation Committee is responsible for ensuring that the Company has in place programs and policies to attract and retain high calibre executives and a process to provide for the orderly succession of management.
 The Compensation Committee annually assesses the performance of the CEO, recommends for approval by the Board of that officer's compensation and benefits and approves the compensation for all other designated senior officers of the Company, its subsidiaries and affiliates.
 This is done after considering the recommendations of the CEO, all within the compensation policies, guidelines and pay and performance systems approved by the Board.
-The Compensation Committee also reviews from time-to-time, as and when required, the Company's board policies and programs in relation to pension and other benefits.
+The Compensation Committee also reviews from timeto-time, as and when required, the Company's board policies and programs in relation to pension and other benefits.
 In addition, the Compensation Committee reviews from time-to-time with the CEO, policies on compensation for all employees.
-It also annually reviews the adequacy and form of the compensation of the Directors and reports and makes recommendations to the Board accordingly.
 The Compensation Committee has the authority to conduct any investigation appropriate to fulfilling its responsibilities and may retain special legal, accounting or other experts in the performance of its duties.
-The Compensation Committee is composed of six independent Directors, three members who are directors of both the

-Company and Canfor, one member who is a director of the Company only and two members who are directors of Canfor only.
+The Compensation Committee is composed of four independent Directors, two members who are directors of both the Company and Canfor and two members who are directors of Canfor only.